 Curious, I ask her why she hasn’t.
 She replies, “I didn’t even think it would be possible until just last week.”

 Claire is no intellectual slouch.
 She also appears to be outgoing and easy to talk to.
-It seems that the only reason she hasn’t contracted a sex worker before is, quite simply, that the idea never occurred to her until now – 30 years into adulthood.
+It seems it never occurred to her to contact a sex worker until now.
+30 years into adulthood.

 A male-orientated market